vieenrose/SLAM/README.md

 3. **SLAM+** integrates a [Python implementaiton](https://gist.github.com/agramfort/850437) of *LOWESS* algorithm [4] for pitch smoothing.

 ![alt text](https://github.com/vieenrose/SLAMplus/blob/dev/img/Rhap-D2001.png)
-Example of visualization of pitch contours analysis on *'euh on est partis au Portugal complètement'* (Uh, we went to Portugal entirely.)
-(Rhap-D1003) from [Rhapsodie Treebank](https://www.projet-rhapsodie.fr/) [3]
+Example of analysis carried out by **SLAM+** on a sample of the [Rhapsodie Spoken French corpus](https://www.projet-rhapsodie.fr/) [3].
+In this example, we show a visualization of the pitch contours of the utterance *'euh on est partis au Portugal complètement'* (Uh, we went to Portugal entirely.)
+(Rhap-D1003) analyzed by SLAMplus.
+In this example, the *support* is set to give segmentation on maximal prosodic unit while by *target*, a further segmentaiton in marcosyntax [5] is provided.
+As signaled by labels in *target*, 'Uh' and 'on est partis au Portugal complètement' play the role of discourse marker and the nucluer of a prosodic unit, respectively.

 ## How to cite **SLAM+**

 L. Liu, A. Lacheret-Dujour, N. Obin (2018), *AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?* (Manuscript submitted for publication to ICPHS 2019).

 ## How to install **SLAM+**
 0) Download or clone [**SLAMplus**](https://github.com/vieenrose/SLAMplus/tree/dev).

 1) Install the following libraries required by **SLAM+**:

             sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

 ## How to Use **SLAM+**
 1) Drop your **PitchTier** files and **TextGrid** files in the sub-directory *data* of the corresponding **SLAM+** directory. **PitchTier** files must come in pair of *the same name* with **TextGrid** files.
 As an example: